promise/readme/src/template.md

 ### What coding style do you use?

-I try to restrain myself and have a consistent coding style when I make code, so I made this linting config: https://github.com/promise/eslint-config - This is *my* style and everyone has their own style, but feel free to use this as a template to find your own style.
+I try to have a consistent coding style when I code, so I made this linting config: https://github.com/promise/eslint-config - This is *my* style and everyone has their own style, but feel free to use this as a template to find your own style.

+### What config do you use for Renovate?

+I have my own mutual config repository I use everywhere here: https://github.com/promise/renovate-config - If you plan on using it yourself then I suggest you fork it as I might update stuff on-the-go as I please.

 ### Could you help me with my code?